SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 prob = DiscreteProblem(u₀, tspan, p)
 ```

-We can then use `JumpProblem` from DiffEqJump to augment the discrete problem
+We can then use `JumpProblem` from JumpProcesses to augment the discrete problem
 with jumps and select the stochastic simulation algorithm (SSA) to use in
 sampling the jump processes.
 To create a `JumpProblem` we would simply do: